cbuchner1/ccminer/README.txt

                           heavy       use to mine Heavycoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
+                          myr-gr      use to mine Myriad-Groestl
+                          jackpot     use to mine Jackpotcoin

   -d, --devices         gives a comma separated list of CUDA device IDs
                         to operate on.
 Device IDs start counting from 0!